sergiusens/snappy-docs/build-snaps/snap_build_for_arch.md

 ## Others

 There are other ways too.
-For example, people are making chroots and adding qemu to them, and one can even use debian package oriented chroot based build approaches such as pbuilder.
+For example, people are making chroots and adding qemu to them, one can even use a debian package oriented chroot based build approaches such as pbuilder.